 9. Add Coconut Oil to Your Pomeranian’s Diet

 Coconut oil is great for a dog’s skin but it also provides plenty of benefits when added to his diet.
 It will boost his immune system so he can fight bacterial and viral infections.
-One tablespoon is good for big dogs so if your dog is small or a toy, adjust it accordingly.
-I recommend adding 1/4 to 1/2 a teaspoon daily to the dog’s food.
+One tablespoon is good for big dogs so if your dog is small or has a toy, adjust it accordingly.
+I recommend adding 1/4 to 1/2 a teaspoon daily to the dog's food.
 Avoid giving him too much at once or he’ll get diarrhea.

 Coconut oil is a great alternative for getting rid of tear stains for numerous reasons:

 • It stops moisture soaking his hair.